What is Spatial Computing?

 What is the story of the term that Apple used to describe the next big computing paradigm in the Apple Vision Pro?

 It’s wonderful that I can finally talk about Spatial Computing, having been immersed in it for over 30 years.
 Without violating my NDAs, I’m going to let you in on a few secrets that probably shouldn’t be secrets.

 What did I know?
 This was my first long-term job, after a few internships.
 We got a life-line of $30k to build a demo for a casino attraction.
-But it didn’t save the company, alas.
-It did open a new door for me to my next gig at Disney.
-And that helped bring me back around to Spatial Computing at Microsoft (HoloLens) and Apple (Vision Pro) years later.
+But it didn’t save the company in the end.
+It did, however, open a door for me at Disney.
+And that helped eventually bring me back around to Spatial Computing at Microsoft (HoloLens) and Apple (Vision Pro) years later.

 The term Spatial Computing surfaced again in 1997 for an academic collection of the same title.
 Then again around 2003 in Simon Greenwold’s MIT thesis.
 That’s as far as the Wikipedia went for most people.
 It’s pretty sparse, unfortunately.
 Turns out, it goes back to the 1980s in the field of Geographic Information Sciences, but used to talk about big spaces, like towns, countries and even the Earth.
 Our use is much more centered on individual — or someday collective — humans, at the distance of zero to a few meters ordinarily.